Cain and Abel in Islam

-Islamic miniature of Cain carrying his murdered brother, Abel, to hide his corpse from God from an illuminated manuscript version of Stories of the Prophets.
+Islamic miniature of Cain carrying his murdered brother, Abel, to hide his corpse from Allah(God) from an illuminated manuscript version of Stories of the Prophets.

 Qābīl (قَابِيْل, Cain) and Hābīl (هَابِيل, Abel) are two of the first sons of Adam and Hawaʾ (Eve) mentioned in the Quran.

 The events of the story in the Quran are virtually the same as the Hebrew Bible narrative: Both the brothers were asked to offer up individual sacrifices to God; God accepted Abel's sacrifice and rejected Cain's; out of jealousy, Cain slew Abel – the first case of murder committed upon the Earth.

 In the Qur'an

 Of Adam's first children, Cain was the elder son while Abel the younger.
 Each of them presented a sacrifice to God but it was accepted only from Abel, because of the latter's righteous attitude and his faith and firm belief in God.
 After the offering of their sacrifices, Cain, the wicked sibling, taunted Abel out of envy and told him that he would surely slay him.
 Abel justly warned Cain that God only accepted the sacrifice of those that are righteous in their doings.
 He further went on to tell Cain that if Cain did indeed try to slay him, Abel would not retaliate and slay him because the God-fearing would never murder for the sake of envy.
 Abel then told Cain that in murdering him, he would carry the weight not only of his sin but also of the sins of his victim.
 The victim, as a result, in suffering the injustice, would be forgiven his own sins and the murderer, while being warned, would consequently increase his own sin.
 Abel preached powerfully and reminded Cain that the punishment for murder would be that he would spend the afterlife in the fires of Hell.

 The innocent pleading and preaching of Abel had no effect upon Cain, for he was full of arrogance, pride and jealousy.
 He subsequently slew the righteous Abel, but in doing so, he ruined himself and became of those who remain lost.
 This would be the earliest example of the murder of a righteous man taking place upon the earth.
 In the future, many other evildoers would slay the wise and pious believers.

 Qabil watching a crow sent from God.
 It teaches him to bury Habil's murdered body, in order to hide his shame.